Advertisement Close

 Make sure to select one of the twenty-two Arab League nations as you or your family’s country of origin.
 Photo: Wikimedia Commons

 A common mistake that applicants often make is selecting the United States as their country of origin.
-Even if you are originally from the United States, we want to know your family’s country of origin.
-As we mentioned, the judges do not have access to the applicant’s country of origin.
-Still, when announcing the winners, Arab America Foundation likes to highlight the nation their Arab American heritage is from, so putting the United States down is not helpful to those compiling the announcement.
+Even if you are initially from the United States, we want to know your family’s country of origin.
+As we mentioned, the judges cannot access the applicant’s country of origin.
+Still, when announcing the winners, the Arab America Foundation likes to highlight the nation their Arab American heritage is from, so putting the United States down is not helpful to those compiling the announcement.
 Remember: when asked for your country of origin and if you are from the United States, write down which Arab nation your family traces their heritage to.

 9. DO Support your fellow awardees: